How to Hire Salespeople Who are Top Producers

 - High level of customer empathy

-- Has the ability to approach strangers, even when it is uncomfortable to them
+- The ability to approach strangers, even when it’s uncomfortable

-The only problem with this data, of course, is that these traits are very difficult to ascertain in a job interview.
-How can you determine whether the smooth talker in front of you is a future star performer?
+The challenge you face as a sales recruiter is that these traits are very difficult to ascertain from a job application or an interview.
+How can you determine whether a smooth talker is a future star performer?

 Most sales managers require a person to have industry experience as a prerequisite for the job.
-The translation of "experience required" is "we're too lazy to train you."
-Remember, product knowledge can be learned; soft skills count as well.
+But product knowledge can be learned; soft skills need to count as well.

-– Go to where the high achievers congregate.
 Interview talk is cheap in candidate interviews.
 Everyone you interview will tell you that they have a great work ethic.
 To see it in action, you need to get out of the office.
 For example, go to your local Chamber of Commerce monthly breakfast meetings.
 Look around the room.
-You will find yourself surrounded by people who, by their very presence, are demonstrating a personal commitment to self-improvement.
+You’ll find yourself surrounded by people who, by their very presence, are demonstrating a personal commitment to self-improvement.

-In fact, any sales person who is in attendance at a 7 a.m. business breakfast for purposes of networking is demonstrating, clearly, that they are motivated to succeed.
+In fact, any salesperson who’s attending a 7 a.m. business breakfast for networking is demonstrating that they’re motivated to succeed.
 The same applies to public seminars on sales topics.
-Network diligently.
-When you meet someone who makes a strong first impression, ask for a business card.
+When you meet someone who makes a strong first impression, ask for their contact information.
 This will come in handy later.

-- Ask clients for referrals.
-This referral group has the benefit of personal experience as the buyer.
-Ask your clients regularly if they have met any sales people who, through their professionalism and attention to detail, stand out from the crowd.
-There is no better measure of a sales person’s performance than the way in which service their customer base.
+Ask your clients regularly if they’ve met any salespeople who, through their professionalism and attention to detail, stand out from the crowd.
+There’s no better measure of a salesperson’s performance than the way in which they service their customer base.

-- Build a database of salespeople.
-All sales managers have had “Warm Body Syndrome”—that sense of panic that prompts them to hire the next person who walks through the door.
+All upper sales managers have had “Warm Body Syndrome”—that sense of panic that prompts them to hire the next person who walks through the door.
 This is an act of desperation born of poor planning.
-This is where recruiting by networking in the community pays big dividends.
-By “redshirting" – building a database of salespeople that you met when you were not interviewing—you can have a stable full of candidates at the ready for a staffing emergency.
+This is where sales recruiting by networking pays big dividends.
+By “redshirting”—building a database of salespeople that you met when you were not interviewing—you will be ready to hire salespeople in the event of a staffing emergency without hiring just anybody.